birkskyum/maplibre-native-wasm/README.md

-MapLibre Native Qt compiled to WebAssembly.
+MapLibre Native Web - Compiled with Qt / OpenGL2 to WebAssembly.

-It's the opengl2 compatibility branch of MapLibre Native, which will result in WebGL1.
+Since it's the opengl2 compatibility branch, the result is webgl1